Virgin Australia Regional Airlines: Fleet

 The fleet is used significantly in the Australian state of Western Australia, including a number of charter services which support the growing regional centres.
 Flights to other destinations such as Adelaide, Darwin and Alice Springs also take place.
 All aircraft are fitted in an all-economy seat layout.
 Virgin Australia Regional's Airbus A320-200 fleet can often be seen operating flights to and from Melbourne, although the majority of their flights are supporting the growing Fokker 100 network in Western Australia and neighbouring states.
 Since March 2022, all of the A320s that are currently in the fleet were from the now defunct Tigerair Australia, which was a fully owned subsidiary of Virgin Australia Holdings.
+In August 2024, Virgin Australia announced that they had placed a firm order for 8 Embraer E190-E2 aircraft.
+They are planned to enter the fleet in 2025 and will be replacing the remainder of the Fokker 100 fleet.

+Former fleet

+The airline has removed the following aircraft types from passenger service:

-Loyalty Program
+Loyalty program

-In November 2007, Skywest joined Virgin Blue's loyalty program Velocity Rewards (now called Velocity).
+In November 2007, Skywest joined the then Virgin Blue's loyalty program Velocity Rewards (now called Velocity).
 Velocity Points can be earned on all Virgin Australia Regional flights, excluding charter flights.
 Points awarded vary from 0.5 per mile to one per mile, depending on fare class.